-Manny Randazzo is a second generation baker, and his family has been making in king cakes since 1965.
-Their time-tested recipe has earned their praline pecan cake awards for the “King of the King Cakes,” and this family business is open to shipping cakes on special occasions.
+Manny Randazzo is a second-generation baker, and his family has been making king cakes since 1965.
+Their time-tested recipe has earned their praline pecan cake awards as the “King of the King Cakes,” and this family business is open to shipping cakes on special occasions.

 3600 Saint Claude Ave.

 The go-to spot for king cakes in the Bywater, this hip spot offers various stuffings, traditional cakes, and, of course, a vegan option.
 They sell by the slice, but if you’re looking for a whole cake, you’d better call in advance.